Sega: 2015–2020: Sega Games and Sega Interactive

-Sega Sammy Holdings announced in April 2017 that it would relocate its head office functions and domestic subsidiaries located in the Tokyo metropolitan area to Shinagawa-ku by January 2018.
-This was to consolidate scattered head office functions including Sega Sammy Holdings, Sammy Corporation, Sega Holdings, Sega Games, Atlus, Sammy Network, and Dartslive.
-Sega's previous headquarters in Ōta was sold in 2019 and will likely be torn down.
+Sega Sammy Holdings announced in April 2017 that it would relocate its head office functions and domestic subsidiaries located in the Tokyo metropolitan area to Shinagawa by January 2018.
+This was to consolidate scattered head office functions including Sega Sammy Holdings, Sammy Corporation, Sega Holdings, Sega Games, Atlus, Sammy Networks, and Dartslive.
+Sega's previous headquarters in Ōta was sold in 2019.

 In June 2017, Chris Bergstresser replaced Jurgen Post as president and COO of Sega Europe.
 In June 2018, Gary Dale, formerly of Rockstar Games and Take-Two Interactive, replaced Chris Bergstresser as president and COO of Sega Europe.
 A few months later, Ian Curran, a former executive at THQ and Acclaim Entertainment, replaced John Cheng as president and COO of Sega of America in August 2018.
 In October 2018, Sega reported favorable western sales results from games such as Yakuza 6 and Persona 5, due to the localization work of Atlus USA.

 Despite a 35-percent increase in the sale of console games and success in its PC game business, profits fell 70 percent for the 2018 fiscal year in comparison to the previous year, mainly due to the digital games market which includes mobile games as well as Phantasy Star Online 2.
 In response, Sega announced that for its digital games it would focus on releases for its existing intellectual property and also focus on growth areas such as packaged games in the overseas market.
 Sega blamed the loss on market miscalculations and having too many games under development.
 Projects in development at Sega included a new game in the Yakuza series, the Sonic the Hedgehog film, and the Sega Genesis Mini, which was released in September 2019.
 In May 2019, Sega acquired Two Point Studios, known for Two Point Hospital.

-On April 1, 2020, Sega Interactive merged with Sega Games Co., Ltd. The company was again renamed Sega Corporation, while Sega Holdings Co., Ltd. was renamed Sega Group Corporation.
+On April 1, 2020, Sega Interactive merged with Sega Games.
+The company was again renamed to Sega Corporation, while Sega Holdings Co., Ltd. was renamed Sega Group Corporation.
 According to a company statement, the move was made to allow greater research and development flexibility.
-In April 2020, Sega sold Demiurge Studios to Demiurge co-founder Albert Reed.
+Also in April 2020, Sega sold Demiurge Studios to Demiurge co-founder Albert Reed.
 Demiurge said it would continue to support the mobile games it developed under Sega.